paulnorthrop/r2stl/README.md

   assuming that it is printed inside a 60 mm x 60 mm x 60 mm cube.
   Recall that the z axis gets scaled from 0 to 1.
 If you are printing a 60mm-tall object then a z-value of 1 represents 60mm.
-The formula is min.height=min.mm/overall.mm, so if we want a minimum printed thickness of 0.5mm and the overall height of your object will be 60mm, 0.5/60 = 0.008, which is the default.
-If you want the same minimum printed thickness of 0.5mm but want to print your object to 100mm, this parameter would be set to 0.5/100 = 0.005
+The formula is min.height = min.mm / overall.mm, so if we want a minimum printed thickness of 0.5mm and the overall height of your object will be 60mm, 0.5/60 = 0.008, which is the default.
+If you want the same minimum printed thickness of 0.5mm but want to print your object to 100mm, this parameter would be set to 0.5/100 = 0.005.

 - `show.persp` Do you want to see a `persp()` plot of this object on your screen as the STL is being generated?
-Default is `FALSE`
+Default is `FALSE`.

 - `strict.stl` To make files smaller, this code cheats and simply describes the entire rectangular base of your object as two huge triangles.
 This seems to work fine for printing, but isn’t strictly proper STL format.
-Set this to TRUE if you want the base of your object described as a large number of triangles and don’t mind larger files
+Set this to `TRUE` if you want the base of your object described as a large number of triangles and don’t mind larger files.

 To view and test your STL files before you print them, you can use various programs.
 I have had good experiences with the free, open-source